davetron5000/thanksgiving-rumble/intro/01_slide.md

 * Lessons from completing the Rumble
 * What worked
 * What didn't
-* Can we apply any of this to our jobs/lives?
+* Can we apply any of this to our jobs?

 !SLIDE bullets incremental
 # Rails Rumble